debjotyms/tradetrack-wholesale-accounting/README.md

 # Trade Tracker - Wholesale
 A simple system to manage wholesale business transactions, finances, suppliers, and bank accounts.

-Live Demo of a early version of this project - https://kodebrain-balance.vercel.app/
+Live Demo of an early version of this project - https://kodebrain-balance.vercel.app/

 ---